Sahirsmf/CSE428-Image-Processing-Project/README.md

    - `"final"` — generate the comparison tables across all trained models (requires the checkpoints above to already exist)
    - `"demo"` — load all saved checkpoints and run predictions on an image you upload

-## Results

-`[Add your final mIoU / Dice / pixel accuracy and classification accuracy / precision / recall / F1 numbers here once you've run the "final" stage — pull them straight from the report CSVs saved to your Drive artifact folder.]`

 ## Acknowledgments

 - Dataset: O. M. Parkhi et al., *Cats and Dogs*, Oxford-IIIT Pet Dataset